kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 OK...that was more of an inconvenience than a pain in the a**.
 But setting up the CSS build process again?
 That sucked.

-Again, I'm a fan of how well Bootstrap does responsive web design and I based my LESS setup around that.
+Again, I'm a fan of how well Bootstrap does responsive web design and based my LESS setup around that.
 My `.less` files were named based on Bootstraps's pre-defined set of media queries.

 So since Bootstrap has a media query called `@media (min-width: 1200px)`, I have a file called `min-width-1200.less` that contains the following code: